Current Board of Directors

 The first three years of the funding was used to bridge the gap during the most difficult economic time our region has seen.
 Funds were directed towards mathematic and reading support, credit retrieval and helping our struggling students successfully transition into middle and high school.

-- Members of the current fifteen- member Board of Directors are joined by two ex-officio members, the Executive Director and the Superintendent of the Renton Schools District, and provide oversight through their contributions to one or more working committees: Executive, Governance, Finance, Development, Engagement, and Programs.
+- Members of the current thirteen- member Board of Directors are joined by an ex-officio member, the Superintendent of the Renton Schools District, and provide oversight through their contributions to one or more working committees: Executive, Governance, Finance, Development, Engagement, and Programs.